mkh-welsch/metric_space/README.md

 ```

 Implementation Cons:
-The Tree is not balanced and can grow degenerative by building single long branches or bushy levels.
+The Tree is currently not balanced and can grow degenerative by building single long branches or bushy levels.
 In both extreme cases it is not better than simple brute force over an array.

-I'm working on a tree balancing, which hopefully solves this issue.
+I'm working on a balancing, which hopefully solves this issue. for pratice check the tree.max_level or print the tree to check the growing.
+The level should be not very higher than log(n).

-The overhead of every data records is ca. 64 Byte to handle the nodes navigation.
+The overhead of every data records is ca. 64 Byte to handle the nodes.